Avocarrot/openrtb/README.md

 	.then(function(bidResponse){
 		//Do something with the object
 	}).catch(function(err){
-		//Throws a Validation Error if the bid response is invalid });
+		//If the validation fails it throws a Validation Error });
 ```